sjdv1982/seamless-tools/dask-deployment/README.md

 - `source seamless-fill-environment-variables`, then launch local.py and keep it alive.
 Note the Dask scheduler address.
 You can get the same address every time by adding `--port XXXX`.
 - In a different terminal, do `export DASK_SCHEDULER_ADDRESS=...`  and then `seamless-delegate X-dask-assistantY`, where X is "micro" or "mini" and Y can be empty or "-devel"
-- Start `seamless-bash` or import seamless directly from conda (with `source seamless-fill-environment-variables`) or use `/bin/seamless`.

 ## Remote method with direct connection